bkeith-bch/adetfs-fitbit-tool/README.md

 #### FOLDER_PATH

 folder_path = Folder path in which the data will be saved.
-Software will create a structure '\data\user_id\' in which the files will be saved
+Software will create a structure '\data\user_id\' in which the user files will be saved
-If empty, then folder is ADETfs src folder
+Execute.log and data.log are save under this path

 #### EXTRACTION_LOG: